 > The daily flea market on the Place du Jeu de Balle in the Marolles neighborhood (not far from the Sablon).
 You can find everything and the kitchen sink here, or at least unearth a few hidden treasures and unique Belgian souvenirs.

 We can help!
 Ciao Bambino’s Family Vacation Consultants can do everything from booking accommodations, to developing full itineraries including kid-friendly activities.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Photos by Kimberley Lovato

 Kimberley Lovato is a freelance writer based in San Francisco whose work has appeared in national and international publications.
 Read more about her, and her culinary travel book Walnut Wine & Truffle Groves, at www.kimberleylovato.com.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!